How the Free ShopRunner Amex Benefit Will Get You 2-Day Shipping at 140 Stores

 All you have to do is list your Amex as the default card in your ShopRunner account.
 (You don’t even have to use it to make your purchases.)

 Here’s how to sign up for the Amex ShopRunner benefit:

 1. Get an eligible American Express credit card: If you don’t have one already, we list several eligible cards below.

 2. Sign up for a free ShopRunner account: If you already have an account, no worries; just add your Amex card as the default, and ShopRunner will cancel the remaining term and give you a prorated refund.

 3. Log in when you’re checking out of ShopRunner’s partner stores.

 That’s it!
 As long as you keep your Amex listed as the default card in your ShopRunner account, you’ll never have to pay a subscription fee.

 You can also get free returns.
 To be eligible, you must have made the initial order with ShopRunner — so, even if the retailer offers free shipping, use ShopRunner in case you need to return the item.

-If Amex isn’t your cup of tea, Mastercard credit cards with the World and World Elite level of benefits, like the Citi® Double Cash Card (Review), also offer a free ShopRunner membership.
+If Amex isn’t your cup of tea, Mastercard credit cards with the World and World Elite level of benefits, like the Citi® Double Cash Card – 18 month BT offer (Review), may also offer a free ShopRunner membership.
 PayPal members can get a one-year membership for free, too.